|Download this layer (.zip file, 1 MB):|

 MassGIS maintains the layer and will make updates as needed.
-In January 2013 the polygon attributes were updated with the information for members of the 114th Congress.
+In January 2013 and May 2014 the polygon attributes were updated with the information for members of the 114th Congress.
 Additionally, the layers were renamed, the CD113 field was renamed DIST_NUM, and the DISTRICT field was added to the polygon feature class.
 Also see the state House and Senate data layers.

 Last Updated 1/12/2015

 Personalization is OFF.
 Your personal browsing history at Mass.gov is not visible because your personalization is turned off.
 To view your history, turn your personalization on.

 *Recommendations are based on site visitor traffic patterns and are not endorsements of that content.